boocockp/leaguetable/design/LSD.md

 Unique bits
 -----------

-- Function over all inputs, rather than applying changes to objects
+- Function over all inputs, rather than applying changes to objects - modified now

 Advantages
 ----------